DEST-bio/DEST-bio.github.io/docs/data-files/syncbambed.md

 </details>

 ## mel.bam
-<a href="/assets/mel.bam.ALL.txt" download> Click to download file links in a .txt file </a>
+<a href="/assets/mel.bam.ALL.txt" download> Click for a .txt file with a list of all download links </a>

 <details open markdown="block">
 <summary>Toggle Table</summary>